 Introduction

 In the dynamic field of blockchain technology, the importance of efficient and reliable testing platforms is crucial.
-For developers, researchers, and blockchain enthusiasts working on Ethereum-based projects, access to testnet funds is essential for successful experimentation and development.
+For developers, researchers, and blockchain enthusiasts working on blockchain projects, access to testnet funds is essential for successful experimentation and development.

 The Chainstack Faucet API is a faucet API designed to facilitate the process of requesting testnet funds.
 By utilizing a simple API call with the Chainstack API key as authentication, users can effortlessly acquire the necessary testnet funds for their projects.